Taking the First Step to a Smart Electricity Grid

 While the drivers for implementing smart metering in Nepal are clear, several initiatives must be prioritized at the policy, regulatory, industry, institutional, and standardization level for the successful rollout of the program.

-This insight piece was adapted from Smart Metering Roap Map for Nepal.
+This piece is adapted from Smart Metering Road Map for Nepal.

 Power sector challenges in Nepal